Hawthorne Hotel

 The water faucets turn on and off by themselves as well.

-The disembodied cries of a child looking for its mother are heard by guests.
+The disembodied cries of a child looking for its mother have been heard by guests.

 Guests have felt a coldness surround them while they lay in bed.

-Guests of the hotel are touched by unseen entities while they sleep.
+Guests have been touched by unseen entities while they sleep.

 PARANORMAL FINDINGS